matthewjosephtaylor/life-is-hard/README.md

 There are several other scripts in the package.json.
 Most of these are for deploying this project as the front-end of the AI-Workforce project.
 Feel free to use them as an example if you wish to deploy to your own server.
 We use Cloudflare Pages for our deployments, but the build is a static site and can be deployed to any static site host.

+## Further Documentation
+For more information on how to use this project, please refer to the online project documention [documentation](docs/README.md).

 ## Contributing

 We welcome contributions to this project.
 Please submit a pull request with your changes.
 We will review and merge them as soon as possible.